 You do not have to run a large organisation with multiple teams to use this feature.
 One of our clients running a local pet sitting business found this very practical.
 Since her hours are not correctly defined, she uses the toggle feature when she is available but when not available she forwards it to an IVR (Interactive Voice Response) that helps her keep in touch with her clients in her absence.
 This has increased the overall satisfaction of her clientele while improving her global professional brand, which leads to increased customer retention and productivity.

 Feature Usage - how do I make use of the new feature?

-This new feature is located alongside other features on your PBX tool box.
-You can easily configure it by dragging the object from the tool box kit into your PBX call flow screen.
-The set up is also very intuitive; all you need to do is to click on the gear configuration button and complete the fields as shown below.
+This new feature is located alongside other features on your PBX toolbox.
+You can easily configure it by dragging the object from the toolbox kit into your PBX call flow screen.
+The set up is also very intuitive; all you need to do is to click on the gear configuration button and complete the fields, as shown below.

 The BLF or busy lamp field code allows you to dial the number from an extension within your network to toggle the switch rather than pressing the Active/Passive button.

 When you have completed the configuration, click on the save button and link the active and passive clauses to objects from within your call flow.
-Do not forget to Apply the configuration when you have completed the setup.
+Do not forget to Apply the setting when you have completed the setup.